Japanese cruiser Katori: Attack on Truk

 In the American attack on Truk of 17–18 February 1944, the American Task Force 58 with nine aircraft carriers, supported by six battleships, ten cruisers and 28 destroyers, launched a massive attack on Truk.
 Katori had departed Truk shortly before the attack, escorting the armed merchant cruiser Akagi Maru, destroyers Maikaze and Nowaki, and minesweeping trawler Shonan Maru No. 15 towards Yokosuka, but came under attack by Grumman F6F Hellcat fighters and Grumman TBF Avenger torpedo-bombers from the carriers Yorktown, Intrepid, Essex, Bunker Hill and Cowpens.
 Akagi Maru was sunk, and Katori was hit by a torpedo which did minor damage.
 Although aircraft could have finished off Katori, Admiral Spruance wanted a surface engagement, so Admiral Mitscher waved off further air attacks on the damaged light cruiser.
 Because of this, several hours later, Task Group 50.9's battleships New Jersey and Iowa, along with cruisers Minneapolis and New Orleans and destroyers Bradford and Burns, spotted the Katori group and opened fire.
 The screening destroyers fired six salvos of torpedoes at Katori (which was already listing slightly to port and on fire amidships), but all torpedoes missed.
 Katori responded with a salvo of torpedoes which were equally ineffective.

-At an average range of 14,500 yard, Iowa closed with Katori and fired 46 16 in high capacity (non-armor-piercing) rounds and 124 5 in, straddling the cruiser with eight salvos.
+At an average range of 14,500 yard, Iowa closed with Katori and fired 46 16 in high-capacity (non-armor-piercing) rounds and 124 5 in, straddling the cruiser with eight salvos.
 CAG 17/A16-3 reported Iowa hit Katori with her second salvo.
 Just after Iowa's fourth salvo, Katori quickly listed to port exposing seven large shell holes about 5 ft in diameter in her starboard side, one under the bridge about five feet below the waterline, another amidships about at the waterline, plus about nine smaller holes.
 The damage on the port side was much worse.
 After being under attack by Iowa for about five minutes, Katori sank stern first, with a port side list at 07°45′N 151°20′E about 40 mi northwest of Truk.
-A large group of survivors were seen in the water after she sank, but the Americans did not recover any of them..

 Katori was officially stricken from the Navy list on 31 March 1944.